 2016 saw the club launch it’s first ever official Club logo.
 Club member Jane Hirst designed the tennis racket based logo.
 The logo is used on all merchandising and advertising of the club.

 In 2017 the Club continued to develop its use of technology to market and advertise its activities.
 The Club’s Facebook Group page reached 120 members, and after going live in 2016 the Website reached the 2000 hits milestone.
 The Club also became a BBC partner organisation so was able to advertise “open to the public” events run at the Club.

-In May 2018 the Club had their three courts cleaned and repainted at a cost of £5,800.
+In May 2018 the Club had their three courts cleaned and repainted purple and green at a cost of £5,800.
 The project, managed by Robert Elver was completed in three days.